FarronF/limerick-council-meetings/meetings/2022/10/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st September 2022.md

 crossing will be installed as soon as a power supply is made available to the Council.

-It is anticipated that all works will be completed before the end of November.--- 14.Question submitted by Councillor Donegan
+It is anticipated that all works will be completed before the end of November.
+---
+14.Question submitted by Councillor Donegan

 I will ask at the next meeting of the Cappamore Kilmallock Municipal District for an